Mitigating Hallucinations via Inter-Layer Consistency Aggregation in Large Vision-Language Models: Experiment

 \paragraph{Datasets} To comprehensively validate the effectiveness of our DCLA method in mitigating hallucination issues in Large Vision-Language Models (LVLMs), we utilize the MME benchmark \cite{Fu2023MME}.
 This benchmark comprises 14 diverse tasks, which are categorized under perception and cognition.
 Additionally, we specifically investigate the effectiveness of DCLA in addressing object hallucinations through benchmark POPE (Polling-based Object Probing Evaluation) \cite{li2023evaluating}, which uses the SEEM-annotated datasets MSCOCO \cite{lin2014microsoft}, A-OKVQA \cite{schwenk2022okvqa} and GQA \cite{hudson2019gqa}.
 In addition, we further assess the generalization of our method on two real-world VQA benchmarks: VizWiz \cite{gurari2018vizwiz}, which features noisy and ambiguous image inputs, and MM-Vet \cite{yu2023mm}, which provides a comprehensive assessment of multimodal models across six core capabilities.
 These datasets provide a practical testbed for evaluating the robustness of LVLMs in open-domain settings.

 \paragraph{Models and Baselines} We conduct experiments on four recent LVLMs to validate the generalization ability of our method.
 These include two models with identical architecture but different parameter scales: LLaVA1.5-7b and LLaVA1.5-13b \cite{liu2023visual}, as well as two 7b-scale models with distinct vision-language fusion and pre-training strategies: LLaVA-NEXT \cite{liu2024llavanext} and mPLUG-Owl2 \cite{ye2023mplug}.
+To further demonstrate the scalability of DCLA beyond the LLaVA family, we additionally evaluate on Qwen2.5-VL-7B-Instruct \cite{bai2025qwen25vl}, Qwen3-VL-8B-Instruct \cite{bai2025qwen3vl}, and InternVL3-8B \cite{zhu2025internvl3}, which employ different vision-language architectures and training recipes.
 For baseline comparisons, we evaluate DCLA against several representative decoding methods such as regular decoding, VCD \cite{leng2024mitigating}, DoLa \cite{chuang2023dola}, and DAMO \cite{wangdamo}.
-To ensure the fairness and reproducibility of our comparisons, all decoding strategies are evaluated under decoding temperature consistently set to zero throughout all experiments.
+For DoLa, we fix the mature layer to the 32nd layer and adopt its dynamic candidate-layer selection with an adaptive plausibility constraint; DAMO follows its official configuration.
+For fair comparison, all decoding strategies are evaluated with temperature set to zero throughout all experiments.

+\paragraph{Hyperparameters Setting} We use only two hyperparameters in DCLA, namely the consistency threshold $\tau$ and the fusion coefficient $\alpha$.
+Table~\ref{tab:hyperparameters_setting} reports the selected settings for the four main LVLMs.
+For LLaVA1.5-7B, we further analyze the sensitivity to $\tau$ and $\alpha$ on both POPE and MME.
+As shown in Figures~\ref{fig:ablation4} and~\ref{fig:ablation3}, performance remains stable across a broad range of values, with the strongest region centered around $\tau=0.74$ and $\alpha=0.82$.
+Since the detailed grid-search trends are already visualized in the contour plots, we avoid repeating the full numeric grids in additional tables.